DesktopECHO/ika/scrcpy/README.md

 # ika-scrcpy

-This is a fork of [scrcpy](https://github.com/Genymobile/scrcpy) used as the display system for the [ika](https://github.com/DesktopECHO/ika) project — a Cuttlefish (Android Virtual Device) host for Fedora Asahi Remix and other RPM-based distributions.
+This is a fork of [scrcpy](https://github.com/Genymobile/scrcpy) used as the display system for [Ika](https://github.com/DesktopECHO/ika), a Cuttlefish Android virtual desktop for Fedora and Debian/Ubuntu hosts.

-The fork replaces scrcpy's normal encoded video path with a direct Unix socket connection to the Cuttlefish frame server.
-Control, audio, clipboard, and `DISPLAY_READY` settle acknowledgements still use the normal scrcpy server path over ADB.
-The result is a native desktop window that shows the Cuttlefish display at full render resolution and resizes the virtual hardware display dynamically as the window is resized.
+The fork replaces scrcpy's normal encoded-video path with a direct Unix-domain socket connection to the Cuttlefish frame server.
+Control, audio, clipboard, and `DISPLAY_READY` acknowledgements still use the normal scrcpy server path over ADB.
+The result is a native desktop window that displays Cuttlefish at full render resolution and sends display-resize requests as the window changes.

 ---